 All locally created and imported users in the platform (but not the predefined users) are automatically assigned this policy.

 Developer—the only policy whose users can create projects, and manage and develop Nuclio serverless functions.
+Developers can manage the users of the projects they create.
 (Developers can only see the projects that they are members of.)
 All locally created and imported users in the platform (but not the predefined users) are automatically assigned this policy.

 IT Admin—full rights for all IT operations, such as changing the cluster state from offline to online.
 This policy includes permissions for viewing event logs and for managing cluster support logs.
 See more information about logs in Logging, Monitoring, and Debugging.

 The predefined tenancy_admin user is assigned this policy together with the Tenant Admin policy.

 Project Security Admin—view all projects, perform all admin tasks on the project, and change a project owner to any user.
 This policy does not give rights to modify the entities underneath such as features, jobs etc., and does not give rights to delete a project.

 Project Read Only—view all projects.
 A user with the Project Read Only management policy that is not a member of the project cannot drill down to see the project objects such as function, jobs, and so on.